quanpan302/quanpan302.github.io/_posts/2014-02-01-PHPextension.md

 last_modified_at: 2014-02-01T12:00:00-10:00
 ---

 PHP ships with the extensions most useful to the majority of developers.
 They are called "core" extensions.
-PHP extensions are usually called "php_*.dll" (where the star represents the name of the extension) and they are located under the "PHP\ext" folder.
+PHP extensions are usually called `php_*.dll` (where the star represents the name of the extension) and they are located under the `PHP\ext` folder.

 - [PHP at the Core: A Hacker's Guide](https://www.php.net/manual/en/internals2.php)
 - [Zend API: Hacking the Core of PHP](https://www.php.net/manual/en/internals2.ze1.zendapi.php)